iboeckma/gelic_mt/README.md

 pip install -r requirements.txt
 ```

-## How to get started
+### Usage
+#### Tests
-There are a few test scripts in /tests.
-After following the instructions of [How to install](#how-to-install) the scripts are executable.
-They can offer you some examples on how to work with the modules:
+There are a few scripts in `tests/` which are used in development but can also help to get to know the modules.
+After installing the package the scripts are executable in the folder `tests/`.

-- `test_downloading.py`: downloads and verifies the newest marcxml files of https://data.dnb.de/DNB/
+- `test_downloading.py`: Downloads and verifies the newest MARCXML files of https://data.dnb.de/DNB/.
-- `test_filter_by_id.py`: extracts ids of an example file to then compare the ids and extract the corresponding records of another file.
-The extraction of the ids is specific to the structure of the first version of the gelic-corpus; results in `data/test_filtered-by-id.xml`
+- `test_filter-by-id.py`: Extracts IDs of `data/test_ids-to-extract.xml.zip` to then compare the IDs and extract the corresponding records of the file `data/test_input.xml.zip`.
+The extraction of the ids is specific to the structure of the first version of the gelic-corpus.
+Results in `data/test_filtered-by-id.xml`
-- `test_filter_no_fiction_but_subject.py`: filters out fiction and school textbooks records as well as records without subjects that were assigned by the DNB of `data/test_input.xml`; results in `data/test_filtered.xml`
+- `test_filter-by-ddc-and-subject.py`: Filters out fiction titles as well as records without subjects that were assigned by the DNB of `data/test_input.xml.zip`.
+Results in `data/test_filtered-by-ddcs-and-subject.xml`.
-- `test_decode-transform-encode.py`: decodes, transforms and encodes the records of `data/test_corpus.xml`
+- `test_decode-transform-encode.py`: Decodes, transforms and encodes the records of `data/test_input.xml.zip`.

+#### Example: GeLIC

+#### Building your own Pipeline
 So for writing your own pipeline you might want to start with the following:
 ```
 from lxml import etree